postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-setting_up_monitor.md

 [![new button](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/HeaderToolBar.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/HeaderToolBar.png)

-The "Create New" modal appears.
+The "Create New" tab appears.

 [![create screen](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/collection-create-new-screen2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/collection-create-new-screen2.png)

-**Note**: At the bottom of the modal you can select "Show this window at launch" to indicate whether you want the "Create New" screen to display each time you open Postman.
+**Note**: At the bottom, you can select "Show this window at launch" to indicate whether you want the "Create New" tab to display each time you open Postman.

 2. Click "Monitor".

-3. In the "Create a monitor" modal, you can create a monitor for a "New API", "My Collections", and "Team Library".
+3. In the "Create a monitor" x, you can create a monitor for a "New API", "My Collections", and "Team Library".
    * New API

      * Enter a request path, status code, response code, and click the **Next** button.
      * Enter the monitor name, indicate how often you want the monitor to run, select the region(s) to monitor, and then click the **Create** button.

-     The **Next Steps** modal appears with information about the monitor and provides suggestions about next steps.
+     The **Next Steps** x appears with information about the monitor and provides suggestions about next steps.

    * My Collections

      * Select a collection.
      * Select an environment, indicate whether you want the mock server to be private, and then click the **Create** button.

-     The **Next Steps** modal appears with information about the mock server and provides suggestions about next steps.
+     The **Next Steps** x appears with information about the mock server and provides suggestions about next steps.

    * Team Library

      * Select a shared collection.
      * Select an environment, and then click the **Create** button.

-     The "Next Steps" modal appears with information about the mock server and provides suggestions about next steps.
+     The "Next Steps" x appears with information about the mock server and provides suggestions about next steps.

 Postman makes a collection of the URLs and adds a script that checks the response time and response code for each URL.
 You receive notifications when either the response code doesn’t match or the response time falls below the expected values.
 You can also add method, headers, and body to the individual URLs in the request builder, as well as add custom test scripts.